franza/continuate/README.md

 });
 ```

 Here we can see that code is not DRY and looks pretty ugly.
+We can rewrite those handler in continuation-passing style (CSP) right away but imaging situation when you need those handlers as a regular functions, say in synchronous code.
+You will not want additional callback level in your neat synchronous code.

 Instead we can rewrite handling of data in prettier way using `continuate` module.
-It contains a bunch of utility functions you can use to easily convert regualr functions to continuation-passing style (CSP):
+It contains a bunch of utility functions you can use to easily convert regualr functions to CSP:

 ```javascript
 var async = require('async');